farmOS/farmOS/docs/hosting/installing.md

   calculations.
 * **[GEOS - Geometry Engine, Open Source]** is required by the Area Generator module.
+* **SSL** Although not strictly a requirement, some features (like the "Geolocate" button on maps) will only work when over a secure connection.
+SSL is also recommended if you are using the Sensor Listener module to keep your sensor's private key a secret.

 [Drupal distribution]: https://drupal.org/documentation/build/distributions
 [Drupal]: https://drupal.org